kby-ai/Automatic-License-Plate-Recognition-Docker/README.md

 ## Overview

-This repository demonstrates  `ANPR/ALPR(Automatic Number/License Plate Recognition)` SDK with unmatched accuracy and precision by applying `SOTA(State-of-the-art)` deep learning techniques. </br>
+This repository demonstrates  `ANPR/ALPR(Automatic Number/License Plate Recognition)` server SDK with unmatched accuracy and precision by applying `SOTA(State-of-the-art)` deep learning techniques. </br>
 `KBY-AI`'s `LPR` solutions utilizes artificial intelligence and machine learning to greatly surpass legacy solutions.
 Now, in real-time, users can receive a vehicle's plate number through `API`.
 > We can customize the `SDK` to align with customer's specific requirements.
 >